paquettg/php-html-parser/README.md

 Loading Strings
 ---------------

-Loading a string directly, with out the checks in `load()` is also easely done.
+Loading a string directly, with out the checks in `load()` is also easily done.

 ```php
 // Assuming you installed from Composer: